St. John's Campus

 The Glenn Roy Blundon Centre provides services that enable students with disabilities to maximize their educational potential, organizes learning accommodations, and aims to increase awareness of inclusive values among all members of the university community.

-The Aboriginal Resource Office provides resources, programs and services for all self-identified Aboriginal students.
-The office coordinates several on-campus events to raise the awareness of Aboriginal culture and identity.
+The Indigenous Student Resource Centre provides resources, programs and services for all self-identified Indigenous students.
+The office coordinates several on-campus events to raise the awareness of Indigenous culture and identity.

 The Internationalization Office provides support to international students attending Memorial, as well as Memorial students participating in exchange programs.